 Are you after something a little more substantial?
 This crisp mixed greens and cucumber salad with shredded rotisserie chicken is an ideal no-cook meal, and the nutty tahini dressing is fantastic on everything.
 Get our Chicken and Greens Salad with Tahini Dressing recipe.

-Planning on an afternoon tea party this summer?
 Our cucumber sandwiches offer a simple tweak to the classic preparation with the addition of hummus and thinly sliced lemon.
 Get our Cucumber, Hummus, and Lemon Tea Sandwiches recipe.

 Sounds strange, maybe, until you remember how much else is great grilled (grilled watermelon, grilled romaine, grilled fruit…).
 Like other veggies, grilling cucumbers can add a char and unique texture that can’t be found with traditional preps.
 The grilled cukes are served along with pickled feta in this recipe from She Likes Food.
 Get the Grilled Cucumber recipe.

 The perfect hot weather dish, this soup is reminiscent of a classic gazpacho but brings creamy avocado and probiotic-packed kefir into the mix.
 It’s a snap to make and highly adaptable, so will quickly become a summertime staple.
 Get the Chilled Avocado, Cucumber, and Kefir Soup recipe.

 Make your guac more interesting—and refreshing—by keeping it chunky and adding juicy pineapple and crunchy cucumber.
 Serve it at your next BBQ or just eat the whole bowl by yourself for dinner.
 Get our Pineapple and Cucumber Guacamole recipe.